abhishek-and/CITS5553_G1_Semantic_Word_Search/Contributions/23598144/README.md

 4_Semantic_Search_Model.ipynb - A basic model attempted to detect semantically similar words within a document

+Extracting_keywords_date_price_using_KeyPhraseTransformer.ipynb
+- This file takes the user entered query as input and provides the tokens present in the query

 SentenceTransformer-paraphrase-MiniLM-L12-v2.ipynb & SentenceTransformers - all-mpnet-base-v2.ipynb
 - These 2 files were part of experimentation with models available within SentenceTransformerEmbeddings.